KrIsH-1206/SERVIX-API/docs/QUERY_OPTIMIZATION.md

-# SEVAK — Query Optimization Report
+# SERVIX — Query Optimization Report

 ## Overview

-This document demonstrates how database-level optimizations in SEVAK reduce query execution time from expensive multi-table JOINs to pre-computed O(1) reads using **Materialized Views**.
+This document demonstrates how database-level optimizations in SERVIX reduce query execution time from expensive multi-table JOINs to pre-computed O(1) reads using **Materialized Views**.

 ---